 A bear pennant (also called a bearish pennant) is a pause that forms right after a stock falls hard and fast.
 The selling stops for a moment and the price drifts sideways in smaller and smaller swings, squeezing into a little triangle — a small flag, or pennant, hanging at the bottom of a flagpole.

 You'll see the same shape called a bear pennant pattern, a bearish pennant flag, or a pennant in a downtrend — the names blur together.
-What matters is the two ingredients: a steep pole DOWN, then a tight squeeze — the exact mirror image of a bull pennant.
+What matters is the two ingredients: a steep pole down, then a tight squeeze — the exact mirror image of a bull pennant.

 Checking a chart by hand?
 Look for all four of these: